“Vaccines are among the safest and most cost-effective ways to prevent the spread of infectious diseases.”

 Immunizations (also known as vaccinations) aren’t just for kids—we all need to get them to protect us from minor, and sometimes deadly, diseases.
 Ensuring your child has all recommended vaccinations is one of the most important things parents can do.
 Children who are not vaccinated are at an increased risk for disease, which can be spread in the classroom and the community.

 Vaccines are among the safest and most cost-effective ways to prevent the spread of infectious diseases.
 All vaccinations are thoroughly tested before licensing and carefully monitored after they are licensed.
-Having updated vaccinations could also help to reduce a child’s time missed from school due to illness, and could help to save money on medical expenses.
+Having updated vaccinations could also help to reduce a child’s time missed from school due to illness, and could help to save you money on medical expenses.

 People of certain ages should get immunizations to stay safe and healthy.